Trust Us, You're Never Going To Look At The Dumpling Emoji The Same Way Again ...

 ”

-But that hasn't kept people from lobbying Unicode for new emojis and winning.
-What are some your favorite examples of new additions?
+But that hasn't kept people from lobbying Unicode for new emoji and winning.
+What are some of your favourite examples of new additions?

 Advertisement